“A true maison de charme: pared-down style, a warm welcome and bags of character in a historic villa near Marina di Ragusa’s golden beach”

 - We found the prices a little steep considering the lack of amenities (no pool or restaurant)

-- No children aged 2-10 are accepted, and there are no twin rooms - it’s geared towards quiet breaks à deux (though there is a duplex sleeping 4)
+- There are no twin rooms - it’s geared towards quiet breaks à deux (though there is a duplex sleeping 4)

 - Can lack atmosphere when not full; we were the only guests during our stay and felt a little self-conscious at breakfast